 - Hamstring tears usually happen when the athlete is not warmed up properly.
 Doing a dynamic warm up for 10-15 minutes before the game can help prevent a hamstring tear.
 Warm-up period should be increased during winters or cold weathers to fully mobilize the muscles.

 - Don’t overdo your exercise routine.
 If you want to increase the intensity of your workout or sport, then do it slowly with slowly increasing frequency and intensity.
 Suddenly increasing your exercise will do more harm than good to your leg muscles.

 - Opt for strengthening programs and workout to increase the bulk and tone of your hamstrings.
 This will make them stronger and more durable.

 - Immediately discontinue your sport or exercise if you feel the hamstrings or the back of your thigh tighten.
 Tightening of the muscles is the first sign of a possible incoming tear so you should pick up the sign and relax your legs immediately.

-Experiencing some challenges with your fitness and need to consider a Paramus physical therapy practitioner?
+Experiencing some challenges with your fitness and need to consider a Wyckoff physical therapy practitioner?
 Call Apex Orthopedic Rehabilitation today and schedule your free evaluation!